2020 Playbook: Soft Launch To Worldwide Launch Strategy for New Games Using Facebook Ads

 Dynamic Language Optimization

 That’s the creative development side.
 There’s also a huge amount of testing strategy required to grow campaigns like this.
-First, we have to decide when and how we’re going to use Dynamic Language Optimization, and when and how we’ll use Direct Language Targeting.
+First, we have to decide when and how we’re going to use Dynamic Language Optimization.
+Also, when and how we’ll use Direct Language Targeting.
 These two levers can make a nice difference in campaign performance, but they don’t always work.
 Or sometimes they need tweaks to work well.

 We’ll also test worldwide versus country clusters, optimizing for large populations based on the dominant language of those populations.
 With dozens of countries and at least a dozen languages in play, this gets complicated.
 Fortunately, we have tools that make sorting all these inputs easy.
 And it is worth the work.
 Matching the right ad, language, and country cluster can improve performance by 20% or more.